techidaily/site-easy-unlock-android/source/_posts/in-2024-top-12-prominent-oppo-a1-5g-fingerprint-not-working-solutions-by-drfone-android.md

 ![factory reset your device](https://images.wondershare.com/drfone/article/2024/01/pixel-7-fingerprint-not-working-18.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mK1lEBRm_1w?si=FSaM0OKO0XBCgjtT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In summary, this article detailed various methods to fix **the Oppo A1 5G fingerprint not working**.
 Diverse approaches were explored, from simple steps like sensor cleaning to advanced solutions like factory resets.
 However, Dr.Fone stands out among these solutions as a top-tier option.
 It offers a secure and efficient resolution to the persistent problem of fingerprint failure on the Oppo A1 5G  .

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Reset a Oppo A1 5G Phone that is Locked?